seegdecoding/B2S2/README.md

 - **SEEG**: Preprocessed sEEG signals.
 - **BBS/HGA/LFS**: Different frequency bands used for the synthesis (Broadband, High Gamma Activity, Low-Frequency Signals).

-## **Metrics**
+## others

-### **Pearson Correlation Coefficient**:
+We would like to clarify a key difference in the computation of the Pearson correlation coefficient between our evaluation method and that used in Brain Talker.
+In Brain Talker, the Pearson correlation is calculated by first flattening both the predicted and ground truth Mel spectrograms, which have dimensions T×F, into one-dimensional arrays of size 1×(T×F).
+The correlation is then calculated between these flattened arrays, and the resulting coefficients are averaged across all samples.

-In our evaluation method, the **Pearson correlation coefficient** is calculated on a frame-by-frame basis for each Mel spectrogram.
-Specifically, for each predicted and ground truth Mel spectrogram, we compute the Pearson correlation coefficient for each frame (T×F), and then average the correlation coefficients across all frames.
+In contrast, our evaluation method calculates the Pearson correlation by comparing the predicted and true frequencies at each corresponding time point.
+For each sample, we compute the Pearson correlation coefficients across the frequency dimension (1×F) for each time step, performing this comparison T times.
+These coefficients are averaged over the T time steps, and then averaged again across all samples to derive the overall Pearson correlation.
-This method preserves the temporal structure of the Mel spectrograms and avoids the loss of information that can occur when flattening the spectrograms.
-This frame-by-frame correlation provides a more detailed and accurate evaluation of the predicted spectrograms in the context of brain-to-speech synthesis.
+We believe that for Mel spectrograms, which inherently possess a structured frequency component, computing the Pearson correlation column-wise is more appropriate.
+This approach evaluates the alignment of the predicted and ground truth spectrograms at the frequency channel level, providing a more rigorous assessment of the model's performance.
+While adopting the calculation method from BrainTalker[2] would also yield high Pearson correlation coefficients for our results, it is less indicative of the fidelity of Mel spectrograms in capturing detailed frequency alignments.
+To illustrate, we have provided scripts for both testing methods on our [GitHub](https://github.com/seegdecoding/B2S2) repository under Calculate_Mel.py.
+When applied to Samples_GT_Mel.npy and Samples_Predict_Mel.npy, the Pearson correlation calculated using the BrainTalker method resulted in a coefficient of 0.848, whereas our method yielded a coefficient of 0.644.